In this Article

 3. Useful in Healing Skin Sores

-The abundance of Vitamin A in papaya keeps skin protected from burns, ulcers and sores.
-Papaya skin or pulp can also be applied topically on minor burns and rashes.
+The abundance of Vitamin A in papaya keeps skin protected from burns, ulcers, and sores.
+The pulp of this fruit can also be applied topically on minor burns and rashes.
 This will help reduce the burning sensation.

 4. Improves Metabolism

-Papayas are a rich source of folates, which are necessary for the production of amino acids.
-This can, to some extent, lower the risk of cardiovascular diseases in adulthood.belly ache in babies.
+The fruit is a rich source of folates, which are necessary for the production of amino acids.
+This can, to some extent, lower the risk of cardiovascular diseases in adulthood, and belly aches in babies.

 5. Ensures Regular Bowel Movement